MattechLab/monalisa/_sources/2-1_introduction.rst.txt

 The **inverse DFT** only exist for cartesian trajectories.

-For partial cartesian and non-cartesian trajectories we will call an **approx-inverse** any linear map that leads approximatively to the identity when it is composed with the forward DFT.
+For partial cartesian and non-cartesian trajectories we will call an **approx-inverse** any linear map that leads approximately to the identity when it is composed with the forward DFT.

 The **adjoint DFT** always exist.